mobiusklein/mzdata/docs/reader_tutorial.md

 }
 ```

-Again, the drawback is that the reader itself cannot leave the scope created inside the macro, so you cannot hold onto the
-instance, nor do you know what kind of reader you have so you cannot customize what to do in each case.
+Again, the drawback is that the reader itself cannot leave the scope created inside the macro, so you cannot hold onto the instance, nor do you know what kind of reader you have so you cannot customize what to do in each case.
+The indirection incurred by [`MZReader`] is trivial compared to the cost of all the other operations involved in doing I/O. This method is kept for the sake of brevity.

+#### `MassSpectrometryReadWriteProcess`

 [`MassSpectrometryReadWriteProcess`] can help work around this limitation, but it carries its own restrictions.
-For an example
-of that, see [mzconvert](https://github.com/mobiusklein/mzdata/blob/main/examples/mzconvert.rs) example program.
+For an example of that, see [mzconvert](https://github.com/mobiusklein/mzdata/blob/main/examples/mzconvert.rs) example program.

 ## Getting a spectrum